jraab/tutorials/rna_seq_pipeline.md

 `MINLEN:30`	This tells` trimmomatic` that a read must be at least 30 bp in length (if it trims so many Ns that the read gets shorter than 30bp, it tosses the whole read.)

-`LEADING:3 TRAILING:3`	This tells `trimmomatic` to trim leading and trailing “N”s.
+`LEADING:3 TRAILING:3`	This tells `trimmomatic` to trim leading and trailing "N"s.

 If you want to run that command on the "ko" data, you can replace "wt" with "ko".